-- All calls to the National Gas Emergency Service and National Enquiry lines may be recorded and monitored.
+Please note: all calls to the National Gas Emergency Service and National Enquiry lines may be recorded and monitored

-Once all the information has been gathered, it will be sent electronically to an engineer for action.
+Once all the information has been gathered, it will be sent electronically to an engineer for action and attendance (if appropriate).

 Sometimes National Grid engineers will be sent to a leak that has been reported outdoors.
 Around a quarter of these turn out not to be gas leaks at all.
-Around 80% of the gas escapes National Grid attend to are inside buildings meaning escapes are usually related to internal pipework, a boiler, gas fire or other gas appliance.
+Around 80% of gas leaks are inside buildings meaning they usually relate to internal pipework, a boiler, gas fire or other gas appliance.

 National Grid engineers will always ‘make safe’ when called to a suspected gas escape.
 However, the emergency service provided by National Grid under the terms of its licence doesn’t cover repairs to appliances or installation pipework which can’t be completed within 30 minutes.